Berlin – Johannesburg – Berlin: Private Jet Connections

 The City of Joburg’s City Municipality is split into a number of regions and each region has its own local authority.

 To get information about the City of Joburg’s City Municipality just contact them.
-The City of Joburg appears to be the most likely candidate for a local authority.
+For a local authority, the City of Joburg seems to be the most likely.

 City Region of Johannesburg